csassasin/dp-practise/index.md

             memset(dp,-1,sizeof(dp));

-            // find the minimum cost to merge stones[0...n-1] into 1 piles return minCost(0,n-1,1,prefixsum,k);
+            // find the minimum cost to merge stones[0...n-1] into 1 piles .
+            return minCost(0,n-1,1,prefixsum,k);
         }
     };

     ```

-Please share like and upvote if you liked the explanation .
+Please give stars to the repository if you like the content .